1313e/CMasher/docs/source/user/sequential.rst

 The *gothic* colormap is a visual representation of the stereotypical gothic colors.
 It covers the full lightness range and solely uses the color purple.
-As with the *freeze* colormap, this colormap is excellent for representing information that varies smoothly.
+As with the :ref:`freeze` colormap, this colormap is excellent for representing information that varies smoothly.

 .. _heat:

-Heat
+heat
 ----
 .. image:: ../../../cmasher/colormaps/heat/heat.svg
     :alt: Visual representation of the *heat* colormap.